 We won the business.

 It wasn’t an easy or a fast win.
 We had to wait almost a year while the new NYC mayor David Dinkins took office and reviewed all pending contracts awards and announcements.
-My management was so concerned about the wait that I tried to avoid them in the hallways because they always asked me “Plaut; the DOC; we need this business; you need this business; what’s going on; we really need this business… “.
+My management was so concerned about the prolonged wait that I tried to avoid them in the hallways because they always asked me “Plaut; the DOC; we need this business; you need this business; what’s going on; we really need this business… “.

 While we waited for Mayor Dinkins’ advisors and commissioners to approve the contract, TIP gave birth to a boy; we named him William after a Catholic priest that was an important influence in TIP’s life.